-Wooden Sticks: You can find round pointed sticks in the baking section of our local store.
+Wooden Sticks: You can find round pointed sticks in the baking section of most local stores.
 However, if that proves to be a problem, you can use the flat craft sticks too.

 This is truly a very simple recipe and does not require a lot of heavy lifting in the kitchen.
 I will warn you that as with many types of candy making, I have better results on less humid days.

-First step, wash and dry the apples.
-Insert a wooden stick into each one and place them on a parchment paper lined baking sheet.
-Place in refrigerator and allow to chill.
+1. After washing the apples, insert a wooden stick into each one and place them on a parchment paper lined baking sheet.

 This will take 20-30 minutes depending on the temperature of the stove.
 Watch carefully to prevent scorching in the bottom of the pan.